 There is an exception for food products infused with hemp-derived CBD.
 The Michigan Licensing and Regulatory Affairs (LARA) office released a statement saying that they are following the guidelines set by the FDA.

 The FDA has not approved the addition of CBD to food or drink products, so it is currently illegal to sell these CBD-infused products in Michigan.
-CBD products that are marketed as dietary supplements are also illegal in Michigan.
+CBD oil Michigan and other CBD products that are marketed as dietary supplements are also illegal in Michigan.

-There is one very important fact Michigan residents need to know: Michigan has not yet established regulations around the production or sale of CBD products.
-This means residents need to pay close attention to the companies they are buying from and the quality of their products.
+There is one very important fact Michigan residents need to know: Michigan has not yet established regulations around the production or sale of CBD oil Michigan.
+This means residents need to pay close attention to the companies they are buying from and the quality of their CBD products.

 Regulations may be established in the near future, but for now, the burden is on residents to make sure they are being smart with their purchase and doing their research.